-These guidelines follow the framework of the Buddha’s five ethical precepts – widely known throughout the Buddhist world - offering a general principle for each and one or two specific applications.
+These guidelines follow the framework of the Buddha’s five ethical precepts, which are widely known throughout the Buddhist world.
+They offer a general principle for each and one or two specific applications.

 I undertake to abstain from harming living beings.